Note:

 and eligibility for season awards,

-along with access to members-only features on this web site.
+along with access to members-only offers and features on this web site.

-The different licenses and separate membership records of the Far West Masters
+The separate memberships for the Far West Masters

-and USSA is a perennial point of confusion for both our FWM competitors
+and U.S. Ski & Snowboard is a perennial point of confusion for both our Far West competitors

-and the USSA membership staff in Park City.
+and the U.S. Ski & Snowboard membership staff in Park City.
 Many's the time that a competitor

 has arrived on race morning and forlornly declared "But I sent in my membership months ago,